FusionAuth/fusionauth-site/astro/src/content/docs/apis/identity-providers/_README.md

 Before including the `_oauth-idp-operations.mdx` all the needed `idp_` attributes are defined and they carry through into all the sub-includes.

-For the "others" group the basic structure of the `_oauth-idp-operations.mdx` is defined in the top level `adoc` (e.g. `apple.adoc`) and then IdP specific request and response `adoc` files are included.
+For the "others" group the basic structure of the `_oauth-idp-operations.mdx` is defined in the top level `mdx` (e.g. `apple.mdx`) and then IdP specific request and response `mdx` files are included.

 For example:
 - apple.mdx